rkrammes/DIY_Recipes/docs/Readme.md

 2. **Provide a link to this README** (or copy-paste the entire README below).
 3. **Instruct ChatGPT to read each file by name** as listed in [Section 3](#3-files-to-read-by-name).
 4. **Ensure ChatGPT confirms** that it has “read” or acknowledges each file.
+5. **I no longer require full documents to be pasted into GitHub.
+Instead, please provide only the specific changes needed and, upon my confirmation, apply those edits directly to the respective GitHub files using the connected app.**
-5. **Proceed with your questions** or development tasks, knowing ChatGPT has the necessary context.
+6. **Proceed with your questions** or development tasks, knowing ChatGPT has the necessary context.

 ---